DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Regarding claim 5, Champseix teaches the adjustment portion and the pressed portion are respectively configured axially symmetrically (figure 4).
+Regarding claim 5, modified Champseix teaches the adjustment portion and the pressed portion are respectively configured axially symmetrical (figure 4), and the pressed portion is a tapered surface that faces the conical inner surface (see supra).

-Regarding claim 6, Champseix teaches all limitations of claim 4; however, Champseix fails to teach a relationship of 2(L - R) tanψ> (D - 2R) is satisfied.
+Regarding claim 6, Champseix and Dehmer teach all limitations of claim 4; however, they fail to teach a relationship of 2(L - R) tanψ> (D - 2R) is satisfied.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to determine, through routine experimentation, the optimum height, diameter and radius so that the 2(L - R) tanψ> (D - 2R) is satisfied which would allow for the needle to be replaced (Hara, paragraph [0065]) and so the needle is automatically moved relative to the support back to its original position by self-weight (Hara, paragraph [0063]) (MPEP § 2144.05 (II)).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to determine, through routine experimentation, the optimum height, diameter and radius so that the 2(L - R) tanψ> (D - 2R) is satisfied which would provide a centering mechanism which acts as an assembly guidance and contributes to a sealing function (Dehmer, paragraph [0011]).

-Regarding claim 10, Champseix teaches the nozzle includes a nozzle main body (item 5) and a joint portion (where item 21 is attached) provided at an end portion opposite from a tip of the nozzle main body (figure 2).
+Regarding claim 10, Champseix teaches the nozzle includes a nozzle main body (item 5) and a joint portion (where item 21 is attached) provided at an end portion opposite from a tip of the nozzle main body (figure 2), a conical inner surface is formed at the support portion (see supra), and a lower outer peripheral surface of the joint portion is a conical outer surface that fits the conical inner surface (see supra).

 Conclusion